-1. Introduce or reintroduce yourself to 3 students in your lab section.
+1. Introduce or reintroduce yourself to the students at your table.
 This will be your team for today and possibly the rest of the semester!
-Complete a programming project in chapter 3 of your of the Hanly & Koffman text.
+Complete a programming project in chapter 3 of the Hanly & Koffman text.
 The problem states the following: